 In August 2018, the Company instituted an at-the-market offering program (the "Common Stock ATM Program") of up to \$50.0 million of its common stock.
-In November 2022, the Company entered into amendments to the existing At Market Issuance Sales Agreements, increasing the aggregate offering price to up to an aggregate of \$100.0 million of its common stock, of which, approximately \$16.8 million was remaining as of June 30, 2023.
+In November 2022, the Company entered into amendments to the existing At Market Issuance Sales Agreements, increasing the aggregate of fering price to up to an aggregate of \$100.0 million of its common stock, of which, approximately \$16.8 million was remaining as of September 30, 2023.
 Under the Common Stock ATM Program, the Company may, but is not obligated to, sell shares of common stock from time to time through one or more selling agents.
 The Common Stock ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-During the three-month period ended June 30, 2023 the Company issued and sold 1,288,112 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$5.10 per share for gross proceeds of approximately \$6.6 million before fees of approximately \$131,000.
-During the six-month period ended June 30, 2023 the Company issued and sold 3,428,112 shares of common Stock ATM Program.
+During the nine-month period ended September 30, 2023 the Company issued and sold 3,428,112 shares of common stock under the Common Stock ATM Program.
+During the nine-month period ended September 30, 2023 the Company issued and sold 3,428,112 shares of common stock under the Common Stock ATM Program.
 The shares were sold at a weighted average price of \$5.68 per share for gross proceeds of approximately \$19.5 million before fees of approximately \$389,000.
-During the year ended December 31, 2022, the Company issued and sold 5,212,841 shares of common stock under the Common Stock ATM Program.
+During the year ended December 31, 2022, the Company issued and sold 5,212,841 shares of common Stock ATM Program.
 The shares were sold at a weighted average price of \$6.50 per share for aggregate gross proceeds of approximately \$33.9 million before fees of approximately \$677,000.